Charles Annable

-Background
+Personal life

-Charlie Annable's birth was registered in Alverthorpe, or Hemsworth, West Riding of Yorkshire, and his death aged 52 was registered in Wakefield district, West Riding of Yorkshire, England.
+Charlie Annable was born in Hemsworth, Yorkshire, to Charles, a coal miner, and Jane Annable.
+He married Clara Rhodes on 4 February 1928.
+In 1939, he was working as a bus driver in Stanley, Yorkshire.
+He died in Yorkshire, aged 52.

 Playing career

 County honours

 Charlie Annable won two caps for Yorkshire while at the Featherstone Rovers; during the 1928–29 season against Glamorgan and Monmouthshire, and during the 1929–30 season against Australia.

 County League appearances

-Charlie Annable played in Castleford's victory in the Yorkshire County League during the 1932–33 season.
+Charlie Annable played in Castleford's victory in the Yorkshire League during the 1932–33 season.